 The Nordic Region

-These countries are tied together culturally, historically, financially, and politically; specifically when it comes to the following areas:
+These countries and territories are tied together culturally, historically, financially, and politically; specifically when it comes to the following areas:

 The Meaning of Nordic